 During actual construction stages, augmented reality could help play a major role in identifying dangers in a real-life setting.
 Smart helmets that feed information, instruction s and identify potential dangers will play an important role during these phases.

 The Daqri smart helmet, developed specifically with this purpose in mind, feeds workers real-time data and has the ability to identify potential dangers through thermal vision technology.
-It can caution construction workers about areas that are too hot or alert them of potential hazards.
+It can caution construction workers about too hot areas or alert them of potential hazards.

 6. Building systems monitoring in real-time for building managers

-One of the advantages of augmented reality devices such as the Daqri helmet is that they can identify potential equipment failure before they occur.
-Through thermal vision technology, these devices can spot areas of excess pressure buildup or blockage, and pinpoint potential leaking that the naked eye would not be able to detect.
+One of the advantages of augmented reality devices such as the Daqri helmet is that they can identify potential equipment failures before they occur.
+Through thermal vision technology, these devices can spot areas of excess pressure buildup or blockage and pinpoint potential leaking that the naked eye could not detect.

-Taken a step further, the augmented reality data could be fed to the virtual reality model in real-time so that inventory is tracked and updated on the model.
+Taken a step further, the augmented reality data could be fed to the virtual reality model in real time to track and update inventory on the model.
 The reverse is also possible, where the virtual model feeds data to the smart device to provide reference information directly to the user.

 What the Future Holds for Virtual Reality and Augmented Reality in Construction

 Over time, fully immersive virtual reality will become more widely used in the building industry as costs come down and the technology becomes more streamlined.
-Currently modeled information needs to be converted from a 3D model into a virtual reality model through an intermediary process.
+Currently, modeled information must be converted from a 3D model into a virtual reality model through an intermediary process.